Light-HD/jetsonmitrccar/README.md

 ```

 Here are some package dependencies (they may not come with full desktop installation)
-but you can first try without due to the reason that above command automatically resolved the dependencies:
+but you can first try without, but if you face any error please manually install and resolve dependencies:

 - Ackermann (`sudo apt install ros-<version>-ackermann*`)
 - gstreamer-1.0